pooya-karambakhsh/dianoetic.github.io/index.md

 ## How We Work

-We start by understanding your goals, constraints, and existing systems.
-Then we design solutions that are technically sound, strategically aligned, and easy to maintain — no unnecessary complexity, no vendor lock‑in.
+Every project begins with a clear understanding of goals, constraints, and existing systems.
+Solutions are then designed to be technically sound, strategically aligned, and easy to maintain — no unnecessary complexity, no vendor lock‑in.

 Our approach is:
-- **Modular** — so you can build what you need, when you need it.
+- **Modular** — build what’s needed, when it’s needed.
-- **Transparent** — so your team can understand, adapt, and own the solution.
+- **Transparent** — so teams can understand, adapt, and own the solution.
-- **Strategic** — so every decision supports long‑term impact.
+- **Strategic** — every decision supports long‑term impact.

 ---

-## Who We Work With
+## Experience

-Dianoetic partners with:
+Dianoetic is founded on over a decade of work with:

 - Nonprofits and advocacy organisations
 - Policy institutes and research centres
 - Government bodies and public programs
 - Universities and education providers

-We specialise in environments where clarity, efficiency, and adaptability matter most.
+This background brings insight into the pressures, constraints, and opportunities in these environments — and the same rigour and adaptability is applied to any organisation tackling complex challenges.

 ---